Floods trap many in Florida as Ian heads to South Carolina

 Emergency crews sawed through toppled trees to reach stranded people.
 Many in the hardest-hit areas were unable to call for help because of electrical and cellular outages.

-No deaths or injuries have been confirmed in the county, and flyovers of barrier islands show “the integrity of the homes is far better than we anticipated,” Fuller said.
+No deaths or injuries have been confirmed in the surrounding county, and flyovers of barrier islands show “the integrity of the homes is far better than we anticipated,” said county Emergency Management Director Patrick Fuller.

-South of Sanibel Island, the historic beachfront pier in Naples was destroyed, with even the pilings underneath torn out.
-“Right now, there is no pier,” said Penny Taylor, a Collier County commissioner.
+South of Sanibel Island, the historic beachfront pier in Naples was destroyed, with even the pilings torn out.
+“Right now, there is no pier,” said Collier County Commissioner Penny Taylor.

 In Port Charlotte, a hospital’s emergency room flooded and fierce winds ripped away part of the roof, sending water gushing into the intensive care unit.
 The sickest patients — some on ventilators — were crowded into the middle two floors as the staff prepared for storm victims to arrive, said Dr. Birgit Bodine of HCA Florida Fawcett Hospital.

-Ian struck Florida as a monstrous Category 4 storm, with 150 mph (241 kph) winds that tied it for the fifth-strongest hurricane ever to hit the U.S.
+Ian struck Florida with 150 mph (241 kph) winds that tied it for the fifth-strongest hurricane ever to hit the U.S.

 While scientists generally avoid blaming climate change for specific storms without detailed analysis, Ian’s watery destruction fits what scientists have predicted for a warmer world: stronger and wetter hurricanes, though not necessarily more of them.